 Hi, I’m Kate.

 My career began when my grandmother gave me a book about Frida Kahlo.
 I was fascinated with how her art helped her re-build a sense of purpose in the wake of grief and suffering.
-The art became a vehicle for her to challenge oppression, accept her body, and re-define beauty; themes I get to explore with clients every day.
+The art became a vehicle for her to challenge oppression, accept her body, and re-define beauty, themes I get to explore with clients every day.

-After getting an M.A. in Art Therapy, I completed my residency at an eating disorder treatment facility, where I became passionate about the complexity and beauty of recovery.
+After getting a M.A. in Art Therapy, I completed my residency at an eating disorder treatment facility, where I became passionate about the complexity and beauty of recovery.
 I noticed that art could be an adaptive strategy for practicing recovery skills, such as challenging perfectionism and embracing uncertainty.
 Art and food are both sources of nourishment, and through them we can experience joy and fulfillment.

 I began private practice several years ago, and I’m honored to provide the quality and expertise of higher level treatment at a private practice level of care.
 I’ve found that my clients are my greatest teachers - they continue to expand my perception of healing; and together we carve out peace and joy in a world that is desperate to restrict and oppress.
 I might be a good fit for you if you've ever struggled to nourish yourself, accept your body, or see it neutrally.
 I bring encouragement and energy to therapy, and will provide a space where you can fall apart, rest, and re-build yourself again.